-A major touring exhibition of 60 works from our collection is currently touring Japan as part of the British Council’s UK in Japan 2019-20 Season.
-This touring exhibition has been developed in collaboration with the newspaper and media group Asahi Shimbun.
+A major touring exhibition of 60 works from our collection in Japan as part of the British Council’s UK in Japan 2019-20 Season.
+This touring exhibition was developed in collaboration with the newspaper and media group Asahi Shimbun.

 Metropolitan Art Museum, Tokyo: 10 Sept – 15 Dec 2019